Tom Melhuish 8 min read

 In contrast, Dynamic IP addresses change each time you connect to the internet.

 Dynamic IP addresses are more common than static IP addresses because they are easier to manage and require less manual configuration.
-They are also cheaper to implement, making them popular for business broadband providers.
+They are also cheaper to implement, making it the cheapest option in business broadband prices.

 Understanding IP addresses is crucial for anyone who wants to make the most of the internet.